ACUPUNCTURE at Health In The Bay.

 Acupuncture is the practice of inserting tiny needles at specific points on the body to treat illness or promote health and well-being.
 Oriental medical theory describes a network of energy pathways in the body (meridians) that can be accessed on the surface at the Acupuncture points.
 The points to be used in a session are chosen by the practitioner based on traditional theories outlined in texts that are at least 2000 years old.
 However, these days point selection is also based on modern research studies.

-Acupuncture can boost your immune system – Acupuncture can boost the activity of immune cells to destroy infection.
+Acupuncture may assist in boosting your immune system – Acupuncture may assist in boosting the activity of immune cells to help destroy infection.

-Acupuncture can help improve digestion – Experiencing reflux, bloating and/or IBS symptoms?
-Acupuncture works to regulate stomach acidity and regulate small and large intestine function.
+Acupuncture may assist in improving digestion – Experiencing reflux, bloating and/or IBS symptoms?
+Acupuncture may assist by regulating stomach acidity and small and large intestine function.

-Acupuncture can treat headaches – Acupuncture stimulates various pathways on the body to treat hormonal, migraine or stress related headaches.
+Acupuncture may assist with headaches – Acupuncture stimulates various pathways on the body to assist with hormonal, migraine or stress related headaches.

-Acupuncture can help with unwanted pregnancy symptoms – Acupuncture offers a safe and natural treatment option to treat nausea, fatigue, heartburn, hip and lower back pain during pregnancy.
+Acupuncture may assist with unwanted pregnancy symptoms – Acupuncture offers a safe and natural option to assist with nausea, fatigue, heartburn, hip and lower back pain during pregnancy.

-Acupuncture can help breathing for seasonal allergy sufferers – Regular acupuncture treatments can effectively reduce symptoms and the need for use of antihistamines.
+Acupuncture can help breathing for seasonal allergy sufferers – Regular acupuncture treatments reduce symptoms and the need for use of antihistamines.

 In some of these conditions, the best results are achieved with a combination of Acupuncture and Chinese herbal medicine.